Fruit PestFinder is a free mobile reference tool funded by Utah State University

 Working alongside Utah State University, our team created an iOS

-app that can identify the potential factors causing the growing issue, learn whether a remedy is needed to correct the issue, discover the best time to treat and learn pest management options available in the western U.S.
+and Android app that can identify the potential factors causing the growing issue, learn whether a remedy is needed to correct the issue, discover the best time to treat and learn pest management options available in the western U.S.

 Our services included concepting, designing the UI, app and database development, and creation of a CMS to host the university’s expanding fruit-growing research.
 Now the university can manage and disperse thousands of pages of useful scientific pest control and growing information in a usable format.